Dismiss Modal

 On the other side of the heart-healthy diet coin are foods you should avoid or eat only in moderation because they can increase your risk for heart attack and stroke.
 They include:

-- Red and processed meats.
+• Red and processed meats.
 These contain saturated fats and trans fats, both of which can harm your heart.
-Trans fats can increase your low-density lipoprotein (bad) cholesterol while lowering high-density lipoprotein (good) cholesterol, which makes you more vulnerable to heart disease and stroke, according to Bates.
+Trans fats can increase your low-density lipoprotein (bad) cholesterol while lowering high-density lipoprotein (good) cholesterol, which makes you more vulnerable to heart disease and stroke.
+Interestingly, shrimp is one of the highest cholesterol sea-faring foods that we consume.
+This should also be taken in sparingly.

 Is a Vegetarian Diet Good for Your Heart?